-Type 2: The interviewer is unable to locate the eligible woman or the mother/caretaker of children under five for whom information will be collected in the Household Questionnaire or individual interview.
+Type 1: The interviewer is unable to locate the eligible woman or the mother/caretaker of children under five for whom information will be collected in the Household Questionnaire or individual interview.

 - (a) No one home at time of call.
 The interviewer should make every effort to contact neighbours to find out when the members of the household will be at home or where they might be contacted.
 At least three visits should be made to locate the household members.
 Sometimes it may be necessary to call at mealtimes, in the early morning, in the evening or on the weekend.
-However, the interviewer should not make 'hit or miss' calls just to fill the quota of three visits.
-It is not advisable to make all three visits on the same day, except in cases where it is known that the household will return during the same day. - (b) Respondent temporarily absent.
+However, the interviewer should not make 'hit or miss' calls just to fill the quota of three visits. - (b) Respondent temporarily absent.
 The respondent may not be at home or may be unable to complete the interview at the time of the first call.
 The interviewer should find out from other household members or neighbours when the respondent can best be contacted, and a return visit should be made then.
 If the respondent is still not at home at the time of the second visit, another time should be set for a return visit.
 At least three attempts should be made to locate the respondent.
 If the interviewer is not able to complete the entire interview during the initial visit, the procedure for call-backs should be followed.

-Type 3: The respondent refuses to be interviewed.
+Type 2: The respondent refuses to be interviewed.

 The number of refusals reported by each interviewer should be closely monitored.
 If an interviewer reports an unusually high number of refusals, it may indicate that she gives up too easily or explains the survey inadequately.
-If this appears to be the case, the field supervisor or field editor should observe the interviewer promptly.
+If this appears to be the case, the supervisor or editor should observe the interviewer promptly.
 Suggestions for handling potential refusals:

 - (a) Approach respondent from her point of view.
 Refusals may stem from misconceptions about the survey or other prejudices.
 The interviewer must consider the respondent's point of view, adapt to it and reassure her.
-If there is a linguistic or ethnic barrier between the respondent and the interviewer, the field supervisor should, if possible, send a different interviewer to complete the questionnaire. - (b) Postpone interview to another day.
-If the interviewer senses that she has arrived at an inconvenient or awkward time, she should try to leave before the respondent gives a final 'no'; she can then return another day when circumstances are more likely to result in a successful interview. - (c) Have the field editor carry out the interview.
-The field editor's knowledge, skill and maturity may enable her/him to complete a difficult interview when the assigned interviewer has been unable to do so.
+If there is a linguistic or ethnic barrier between the respondent and the interviewer, the supervisor should, if possible, send a different interviewer to complete the questionnaire. - (b) Postpone interview to another time.
+If the interviewer senses that she has arrived at an inconvenient or awkward time, she should try to leave before the respondent gives a final 'no'; she can then return at another time when circumstances are more likely to result in a successful interview. - (c) Have the editor carry out the interview.
+The editor's knowledge, skill and maturity may enable her/him to complete a difficult interview when the assigned interviewer has been unable to do so.